kshedden/case_studies/methods/glm.md

 over time (which is serial dependence as discussed above), and moreover could also be dependent between different counties within the same state.
+This may be called _clustered dependence_.

 Note that the data being dependent is mostly a property of the way in which the data were collected, rather than being intrinsic to one type of measurement.
-For example, Cbiomarker data would generally be independent if collected in a cross-sectional study, but becomes dependent when collected in a longitudinal study.
+For example, biomarker data would generally be independent if collected in a cross-sectional study, but becomes dependent when collected in a longitudinal study.

-Basic regression analysis focuses on the conditional mean relationship
-$E[Y|X=x]$.
-Modeling
-multidimensional probability distributions is a much harder task.
-The goal of GEE, like GLM, is to focus on the conditional mean relationship, while accommodating the presence of statistical dependence.
+Modeling multidimensional probability distributions is very challenging.
+The goal of GEE, like GLM, is to focus on the conditional mean, but while accommodating the presence of statistical dependence.

 Above we used working variance models and quasi-likelihood analysis to justify the use of GLM fitting procedures in settings where the GLM